 Busan is a city full of exciting sites and tour locations.
-The Busan Tourist Organization has surveyed and selected the top 10 safe destinations for visitors to tour around the sprawling city safely.
+Check out top 10 of the safe destinations for visitors to tour around the sprawling city safely as selected by the Busan Tourist Organization.

 The world is prioritizing social distancing over socializing for a necessary reason, due to which a new style of traveling has emerged known as ‘Untact Tourism.’
 To avoid further crisis and for the greater good, tourists and visitors are only traveling to destinations where they can isolate themselves from others and still enjoy the freedom of movement.